Jeffchiucp/On-The-Map-iOS-APP/README.md

 The app downloads the 100 most recent locations posted by students.
 The app contains a StudentInformation struct with appropriate properties for locations and links.
 The struct has an init() method that accepts a dictionary as an argument.
+The app displays an alert if the geocoding fails.

 Helpful information [https://docs.google.com/document/d/1MECZgeASBDYrbBg7RlRu9zBBLGd3_kfzsN-0FtURqn0/pub?embedded=true]